-How to Build a Balanced Plate for Every Meal
+How to Build a Balanced Plate at Every Meal

 Forget obsessive calorie counting.
-The plate method is the simplest and most visual way to eat balanced without a scale or an app.
+The plate method is the simplest and most visual way to eat balanced without scales or apps.
 One look at your plate and you'll know if your meal is well-composed.
 Here's how it works in practice.

 Steps